 Balancer is an asset management platform that acts as an automated portfolio manager, liquidity provider, and price sensor.
-As DeFi continues to expand on its composable nature, liquidity becomes more and more important for different use-cases to emerge.
-Protocols like Balance aide in this discussion by offering a suite of novel-uses regarding DeFi liquidity which we’ll cover below.
+As DeFi continues to expand on its composable nature, the need for liquidity in different use-cases grows.

 Some of the key aspects of Balancer include:

 - A native exchange that uses smart order routing to mitigate price slippage across different trading pairs.

 - Swap fees earned from portfolio rebalances, DEX trading and arbitrage opportunities.

 - The ability to create a Balancer Pool with asset makeup and fees of your choosing